 True (30) pointed out that one of the roles of art in home economics is for professional application.
-Students should be given train g ast one art area so as to be able to use art i tions or to develop it as a profession.
-Decoration e is one of the homemaking professions which uses art, an area including all sorts of designing: furniture design, and other work connected with interiors.
+Students should be given training in at least one art area so as to be able to use art in home situations or to develop it as a profession.
+Decoration of a home is one of the homemaking professions which uses art, an area including all sorts of designing: furniture design, and other work connected with interiors.